 Being a Kickstarter, it is always a gamble.
 The product may not get delivered or about its stability.
-Hats off to Mobovi for delivering a pleasant experience, though a month late.
-Mobovi ensured timely updates to the project.
+Hats off to Mobvoi for delivering a pleasant experience, though a month late.
+Mobvoi ensured timely updates to the project.
 During the project, they even listened to the backers.
-Mobovi decided to refund the courier handling charges implied by DHL.
-After being a funded, Mobovi even added a complementary Silicon watchband with each order.
+Mobvoi decided to refund the courier handling charges implied by DHL.
+After being a funded, Mobvoi even added a complementary Silicon watchband with each order.
 The quick release mechanism on the watchband seems to have become the standard.

 Packaging & Setup